Pakistan collapse gives England early edge in second Test

 Cook looked assured until he gloved a hook off Hasan Ali to wicket-keeper Sarfraz.

-England (probable): Alastair Cook, Keaton Jennings, Joe Root (captain), Dawid Malan, Jonny Bairstow (wicketkeeper), Ben Stokes/Sam Curran, Jos Buttler, Mark Wood, Dom Bess, Stuart Broad, James Anderson.
+England: Alastair Cook, Keaton Jennings, Joe Root (captain), Dawid Malan, Jonny Bairstow (wicketkeeper), Sam Curran, Chris Woakes, Jos Buttler, Dom Bess, Stuart Broad, James Anderson.

 Comments